by Resource Associates @ grantwriters.net

 Roles and Contributions

 Determining the key roles for each partner and the level of their contribution to your grant is vital.
-Remember to only include organizations in your grant that you have established a Memorandum of Understanding or Letter of Commitment with.
+Remember to only include organizations in your grant you have established a Memorandum of Understanding or Letter of Commitment with.
 Avoid working with partners who you have not met and who have no knowledge of your grant.

 Once you have selected partners and established the required Memorandum of Understand or Letter of Commitment, discuss with your partners’ their roles.
 Consider the following questions.